-Born into a family of equally beautiful and exotically named people (there's his dad Dallon, mum Sheridan, and sisters Starlie Cheyenne, Daisy Clementine and Pyper America), Lucky spent his childhood in Salt Lake City, pouring over surf mags and chasing the sun on his skateboard.
-As a kid, with long, lanky limbs and big buck teeth, Lucky was nowhere near the teen dream heartthrob he is today, but after emerging from the chrysalis of puberty he transformed into one of the most beautiful creatures the internet has ever seen, which is something Alexis Borges, head of LA's Next Model Management, must have foreseen in his crystal ball when he discovered a 10-year-old Lucky wandering around Utah with his older sister Daisy.
-Two years later, the whole of the Smith family were signed to Next, and they set sail for the hills of Hollywood, the land where dreams come true.
+Born into a family of equally beautiful and exotically named people (there's his dad Dallon, mom Sheridan, and sisters Starlie Cheyenne, Daisy Clementine and Pyper America), Lucky spent his childhood in Salt Lake City, pouring over surf mags and chasing the sun on his skateboard.
+As a kid, with long, lanky limbs and big buck teeth, Lucky was nowhere near the teen dream heartthrob he is today, but after emerging from the chrysalis of puberty, he transformed into one of the most beautiful creatures the internet has ever seen.
+It's something Alexis Borges, head of LA's Next Model Management, must have foreseen in his crystal ball when he discovered a 10-year-old Lucky wandering around Utah with his older sister Daisy.
+Two years later, the whole of the Smith family were signed to Next, and they set sail for the hills of Hollywood -- the land where dreams come true.

 A quick flick through the marriage proposals and declarations of undying love that clog up his Instagram, and instantly it becomes clear.
-While the fashion world has certainly fallen at his feet, it's the world of teenage fandom - population 1.2 million and counting - that have fallen feet first for Lucky.
+While the fashion world has certainly fallen at his feet, it's the world of teenage fandom -- population 1.2 million and counting -- that have fallen feet first for Lucky.
 Calling themselves his Lucky Charms, hordes of hysterical girls flock from all over the world to meet him.
 Think Beatlemania turbocharged through the power of social media.
-He's the James Dean of the digi generation, but where James Dean embodied that old world sense of stardom, that cool air of rebellious mystery, Lucky represents a new era of all-access celebrity, where his fans know everything about him, right down to his current location (because he routinely posts it on Twitter).
+He's the James Dean of the digi generation, but where James Dean embodied that old world sense of stardom -- that cool air of rebellious mystery -- Lucky represents a new era of all-access celebrity.
+His fans know everything about him, right down to his current location (because he routinely posts it on Twitter).
 Whether it's during his live video chats or at one of his impromptu fan "meet ups", which look more akin to the final scene in Perfume (where Ben Whishaw's character smells so good that a crowd of people literally devour him), Lucky and his Charms are never far apart.

 One gets the feeling that Lucky's meteoric rise to fame has all been part of a careful plan, a slow-burning release starting with the Slimane shoot, followed by a GAP Holiday campaign, the bleaching of his hair, his catwalk debut, and the meticulous marketing ever since.
 His image so far is squeaky clean, and he never discusses his religion (the Smiths are Mormons) in interviews.
 But that's not to say that Lucky is some manufactured superstar who acts, sings, or dances, depending on which string you pull.
 To think that would be to grossly underestimate him.
 "There are a lot of famous people out there who are trashy," he tells me, "I'm not trashy."
 Not only is Lucky very much in control of his career, he knows exactly the kind of star he wants to be.
 He's already landed himself a lead role in romantic drama Love Everlasting, which comes out next year, and he's currently working on a debut album with the band that he's in with his sisters, The Atomics.